lingeringwillx/StructIO/README.md

 **unpack_int(b, endian=None, signed=False)**

 Converts bytes object *b* into an integer.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+The endian can be specified with the *endian* argument.
 The *signed* argument is used to specify whether the integer is signed or not.

 **pack_int(number, numbytes, endian=None, signed=False)**

-Converts *number* into a bytes object with length *numbytes*.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+Converts *number* into a bytes object with length *numbytes* and endian *endian*.
 The *signed* argument is used to specify whether the integer is signed or not.

 **unpack_float(b, numbytes, endian=None)**

 Converts bytes object *b* into a float. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used..
+The endian can be specified with the *endian* argument.

 **pack_float(number, numbytes, endian=None)**

 Converts *number* into a bytes object. *numbytes* can be 2 for half precision, 4 for single precision, or 8 for double precision.
-The endian can be specified with the *endian* argument, otherwise the endian stored in the *endian* attribute of the object is used.
+The endian can be specified with the *endian* argument.

 **unpack_str(b)**